-As discussed in Note 1 to the consolidated financial statements, the goodwill balance as of June 30, 2020 was \$728.3 million, of which \$105.4 million related to the Exosome reporting unit.
+As discussed in Note 1 to the consolidated financial statements, the goodwill balance as of June 30, 2021 was \$843.1 million, of which \$105.4 million related to the Exosome reporting unit.
 The Company performs goodwill impairment testing on an annual basis and whenever events or changes in circumstances indicate that the carrying value of a reporting unit likely exceeds its fair value.
-This involves estimating the fair value of the reporting units using discounted cash flow models.
+This involves estimating the fair value of the reporting units using a discounted cash flow model.

 We identified the evaluation of the goodwill impairment analysis for the Exosome reporting unit as a critical audit matter.
 There was a high degree of subjectivity in applying and evaluating certain key assumptions used in the discounted cash flow model to estimate the fair value of the Exosome reporting unit.
 Specifically, the revenue growth rates and the discount rate were challenging to test as they represented subjective determinations of future market and economic conditions.
-Changes to those assumptions could have had a significant effect on the Company's assessment of the fair value of the goodwill.
+Changes to those assumptions could have had a significant effect on the Company's assessment of the fair value of the Exosome reporting unit.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the critical audit matter.
-This included controls related to the Company's determination of the estimated fair value of the Exosome reporting unit, including controls related to the:

-- · development of revenue growth rates - · selection of the discount rate
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the goodwill impairment process.
+This included controls related to the Company's determination of the estimated fair value of the Exosome reporting unit, including controls related to the development of the assumptions for the revenue growth rates and discount rate.
 We performed sensitivity analyses over the revenue growth rate and discount rate assumptions to assess their impact on the Company's determination that the fair value of the Exosome reporting unit exceeded its carrying value.
-We evaluated the reasonableness of the Company's forecasted revenue growth rates for the Exosome reporting unit by comparing the growth assumptions to industry benchmarks and other industry related third-party data.
+We evaluated the reasonableness of the Company's forecasted revenue growth rates for the Exosome reporting unit by comparing the growth rate assumptions to industry related third-party data.
 We also compared the Company's historical revenue forecasts to actual results to assess the Company's ability to accurately forecast.
-In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in:
+In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in evaluating the discount rate used in the valuation, by comparing it against a discount rate range that was independently developed using publicly available market data for comparable entities.